Skip to main content

 When to use which

 The run crashed mid-step--resume.
-The worktree has the partial work.
-The agent can continue.
+The agent can continue its session.
 A gate keeps failing and you changed the prompt--replay --from-step.
-Start the step fresh with the new prompt.
+Start the step fresh.
 You want to re-run with a different agent--replay --from-step.
 The worktree resets and the new agent starts clean.
-The plan was bad and you want to start over → just run gump run again.
+The plan was bad → just run gump run again.
 A new run creates a new worktree from scratch.